Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/CaptureJPEG/Capture JPEG display over HTTP Continuous.rst

 In this example, we will be using Ameba Pro2 development board to capture a JPEG image and send the image to a browser using HTTP.
 The following examples shows different use cases of capturing JPEG images.

-For both "HTTPDisplayJPEGContinuous" and "HTTPDisplayJPEGContinuousMultitask" example, use browser (eg, Firefox) and key in the IP address of the board in browser address bar after the board is connected to the WiFi to view the image.
+For both "HTTPDisplayJPEGContinuous" and "HTTPDisplayJPEGContinuousMultitask" example, use browser (e.g., Firefox) and key in the IP address of the board in browser address bar after the board is connected to the WiFi to view the image.

 Open the example in "File" -> "Examples" -> "AmebaMultimedia" -> "CaptureJPEG" -> "HTTPDisplayJPEGContinuous".
 Or open the example in "File" -> "Examples" -> "AmebaMultimedia" -> "CaptureJPEG" -> "HTTPDisplayJPEGContinuous".